zzkeihou/CHATGPT-Email-Automation/README.md

 pip install slack-sdk
 ```
 Step 4: Writing the Python script

 The following is a script which listens for mentions of your bot in a channel, then sends the text of the message to ChatGPT to generate a response, and finally sends the generated message back to the channel.

+To run the code, open the chatgpt_slack.py file.

-(Please replace "YOUR_TOKEN" with your actual tokens for the Slack bot token, the Slack app token, and the OpenAI API key.).To run the code, open the chatgpt_slack.py file.:
+(Before run this code, please make sure you replace "YOUR_TOKEN" with your actual tokens for the Slack bot token, the Slack app token, and the OpenAI API key.)
 ```python
 SLACK_BOT_TOKEN = "YOUR_TOKEN"
 SLACK_APP_TOKEN = "YOUR_TOKEN"